greenmap/ogm-archived/trunk/sites/all/modules/patched/README.txt

 gmap module
-  - patch to the view handler to allow for passing of custom macro stuff to the view on page views. the actual patch file is in the module directory.
+  - patch to the view handler to allow for passing of custom macro stuff to the view on page views. the actual patch file is in the module directory. dhtml_menu

-services module
+	- added a line to open parent li on single click rather than double. services module
   - patch to the admin browser for php 5.3 compatibility: http://drupal.org/node/809226